Common Hackberry

 Low Maintenance Care

-• Pruning: Prune in late winter to maintain structure and remove deadwood
+- Pruning: Prune in late winter to develop strong structure and remove crossing branches, especially while young.

 Why Choose Common Hackberry?